Opioids: Everything You Need to Know

 Opioid Overdose

-Signs of overdose on an opioid can include:
+Signs of opioid overdose can include:

 • Slow, shallow breathing